Consumer Spending and Its Impact on the Economy

 The fourth factor is the level of household debt.
 That includes credit card debt, auto loans, and school loans.
 Current consumer debt statistics show that household debt has reached new record levels.
 Surprisingly, high health care costs are one of the biggest causes of overwhelming debt.

 The fifth determinant is consumer expectations.
 If people are confident, they are more likely to spend now.
 The Consumer Confidence Index measures how confident people are about the future.
 It includes their expectations of inflation.
 If consumers expect inflation to be high, they will buy more now to avoid future price increases.
-That's why the Federal Reserve targets a 2 percent inflation rate.
+That's why the Federal Reserve targets a 2% inflation rate.

 Consumer spending is the single most important driving force of the U.S. economy.
 Keynesian economic theory says that the government should stimulate spending to end a recession.
-Supply-side economists recommend the opposite.
-They believe the government should cut business taxes to create jobs.
-But companies won't increase production if the demand is not there.
+On the other hand, supply-side economists believe the government should cut business taxes to create jobs.
+But companies won't boost production without demand no matter how low taxes are.

 If you doubt this, think about what would happen if everyone stopped spending.
 Businesses would eventually go bankrupt and lay off workers.
 The government would then have no one to tax.

 The economy would have to rely on exports, assuming other countries kept up their consumer spending.
 Borrowing would keep the government and factories open.
 These additional components of the gross domestic product aren't as critical as consumer spending.

-But too much of a good thing can be damaging.
+But too much of a good thing can also be damaging.
 When consumer demand exceeds manufacturers' ability to provide the goods and services, prices increase.
 If this goes on, it creates inflation.
 If consumers expect ever-increasing prices, they will spend more now.
-That further increases demand, forcing business to hike their prices.
-It becomes a self-fulfilling prophecy that is very difficult to stop.
+That further increases demand, forcing businesses to raise prices.
+It becomes a self-fulfilling prophecy that 's hard to stop.
 That's why the primary mandate of the nation's central bank, the Federal Reserve, is to ward off inflation.

 How Consumer Spending Is Measured